Curaçao: Country and Foreign Investment

 Curaçao is not well-favoured with natural resources.
 Due to the lack of arable land and water, agriculture accounts for only around 1% of GDP.
 The economy is largely based on tourism, petroleum processing, transhipment and offshore finance.
 Almost all consumer goods are imported from Venezuela and the USA; as a result local inflation tends to reflect international levels.

 After oil was discovered in Venezuela, the Dutch-British oil company Shell built the Isla oil refinery on Curaçao.
 This dominated exports until Shell left in 1985, closing the refinery briefly.
 The government then leased it to the Venezuelan company PDVSA.
-Things ran smoothly until Venezuela was hit by a political crisis, then ideological US sanctions.
-The refinery was closed down for eight months, and though it was granted an exemption from sanctions on 2 May 2019, is still deeply troubled.
+Things ran smoothly until Venezuela was hit by a grave political crisis, which was then exacerbated by ideological US sanctions.
+The refinery was closed down for eight months, and though it was granted an exemption from sanctions on 2 May 2019, it is still deeply troubled.

 The instability in neighbouring Venezuela and the resulting uncertainty over Isla has kept unemployment rather high and left the government in a precarious financial position.
 GDP is estimated at US$3.15 billion (2015), which gives a GDP per capita of $19,950.
 GDP growth effectively plateaued in 2012 and has since been negligible or negative.
 The island receives more than US$100m a year in aid from the Netherlands and international agencies.